microsoft/FluentDarkModeKit/README.md

 - Swift 5.0+
 - Git LFS

-You can use Homebrew to install Git LFS
+You can use Homebrew to install Git LFS:

 ```
 brew install git-lfs